 We develop key life skills through all of our projects, with a strong emphasis placed on youth leadership.
 We encourage individuality and creativity, with the right mix between freedom and structure, then apply it to a real world context.
-This is achieved through our growing network of delivery partners and progression opportunities - including The Key, bait and the National Citizen Service (NCS) programme - to help to enhance our key aim of #maximiseyourpotential.
+This is achieved through our growing network of delivery partners and progression opportunities - including The Key, Bait, Jigsaw Event Management, Draeger, Highlights PR, The Co-op, Off The Grid to name a few - to help to enhance our key aim of #maximiseyourpotential.

 The skills that we explore and encourage have proven to be the building blocks for future success in education, training and ultimately into employment for young people that we have worked with.
 Partnered with the development of key social skills including confidence, teamwork and self-esteem, we give young people the best possible chance to make their own informed choices, build their own lives and ultimately maximise their potential.

-Once a passport holder has achieved the minimum amount of 30 hours, they are then invited to put on their cap and gown and attend a graduation ceremony at the end of each year, where friends and family are invited to celebrate their achievements, and bronze (30 hours), silver (60 hours) and gold certificates (100 hours) are awarded by a special guest, based on the number of hours of attendance in any validated activities.
+Once a passport holder has achieved the minimum amount of 30 hours, they are then invited to put on their cap and gown and attend a graduation ceremony at the end of each year, where friends and family are invited to celebrate their achievements

 Leading Link work with several schools across North East England on a diverse range of activities which are designed to enhance the curriculum and offer real life opportunities for students of the school.